Law Office of Mary T. Rogers

 CRIMINAL CASES

 If you want a lawyer who will fight for your constitutional rights, you want Attorney Rogers to defend you.
 It does not matter if your case is as small as drug possession or as serious as murder.
-She will zealously represent you and pursue every avenue.
-She will even take your case to the U.S. Supreme Court and try to change the law when appropriate as she did for Luis Melendez-Diaz and she succeeded.
-On February 3, 2010, Mr. Melendez-Diaz's convictions were reversed and vacated.

 United States Supreme Court Decision Download

 If you or someone you know was convicted of a crime, you need to speak to a lawyer about appealing the case immediately.
-If it is a new conviction in the MA state court you only have 30 days to file a timely notice of an appeal, so call today.
+If it is a new conviction in the Massachusetts state court you only have 30 days to file a timely notice of an appeal, so call today.
 If it is an older case, we may still be able to help you.
 If your case has never been appealed, we will check to see if it can be filed late.
-A motion for a new trial can be filed at any time in MA state court no matter how old the case is.
+A motion for a new trial can be filed at any time in Massachusetts state court no matter how old the case is.

 WRONGFUL CONVICTION CIVIL CASES